 Advantages of making your own bread

 There’s more to making your own bread than saving money.
 With our tendency to always be busy with work, family, social lives and love island, it’s hard to fit it in.
-But it’s an enjoyable hobby too, there’s a great satisfaction seeing something you made turn into something good.
+But it’s an enjoyable hobby too, there’s great satisfaction eating something that you made!

 Watching freshly baked dough rise into the perfect loaf is second to none.
 Not to mention that kneading the dough can be a great way to release stress and anxiety.
 Here are a few other points: